annashipman/annashipman.github.io/_posts/2021-03-08-finance-part-1.md

 'Sources' is split into equity (shareholders' funds, retained profit), long-term liabilities (debt) and short-term liabilities (i.e. due within the next 12 months; this might include debt coming due, or things like electricity bills).

-## Vluation of all these things can be quite difficult
+## Valuation of all these things can be quite difficult

 It is another thing that is not set in stone.
 For example, valuing stock involves being confident of the price you can sell it at, and you must value it at the lower of the cost or what you can get for it.
 So if you bought it for £1 per unit but are pretty sure you can only sell it at 80p per unit, the value is 80p per unit – but note that it's still an estimate of what the value is.